BradenM/micropy-cli/README.md

 ### Stub Management

-Micropy Comes Prebundled with stubs provided by [Josvel/micropython-stubber](https://github.com/Josverl/micropython-stubber).
-If your device/firmware combination isn't available, you can create them via one of the following methods.
+Stub files are the magic behind how micropy allows features such as linting, Intellisense, and autocompletion to work.
+To achieve the best results with MicropyCli, its important that you first add the appropriate stubs for the device/firmware your project uses.

+#### Adding Stubs

+Adding stubs to Micropy is a breeze.
+Simply run: `micropy stubs add <STUB_NAME>` By sourcing [micropy-stubs](https://github.com/BradenM/micropy-stubs), MicroPy has several premade stub packages to choose from.

+These packages generally use the following naming schema:

+`<device>-<firmware>-<version>`

+For example, running `micropy stubs add esp32-micropython-1.11.0` will install the following:
+* Micropython Specific Stubs
+* ESP32 Micropython v1.11 Device Specific Stubs
+* Frozen Modules for both device and firmware

+You can search stubs that are made available to Micropy via `micropy stubs search <QUERY>`

+Alternatively, using `micropy stubs add <PATH>`, you can manually add stubs to Micropy.
+For manual stub generation, please see [Josvel/micropython-stubber](https://github.com/Josverl/micropython-stubber).

 #### Creating Stubs

 Using `micropy stubs create <PORT/IP_ADDRESS>`, MicropyCli can automatically generate and add stubs from any Micropython device you have on hand.
 This can be done over both USB and WiFi.

-#### Adding Stubs

-Alternatively, using `micropy stubs add <PATH>`, you can manually add stubs to Micropy.
-For manual stub generation, please see [Josvel/micropython-stubber](https://github.com/Josverl/micropython-stubber).

 #### Viewing Stubs

-To preview stubs you have installed, simply run `micropy stubs list`.
+To list stubs you have installed, simply run `micropy stubs list`.

-This will output all stubs available to MicropyCli in the format: `<device_name>@<firmware_version>`
+To search for stubs for your device, use `micropy stubs search <QUERY>`.

-## Credit
+## Acknowledgements

 ### Micropython-Stubber
 [Josvel/micropython-stubber](https://github.com/Josverl/micropython-stubber)

 Josverl's Repo is full of information regarding Micropython compatibility with VSCode and more.
 To find out more about how this process works, take a look at it.

-Thanks to Josverl's research, MicropyCli can:
-* Generate stubs on a Pydevice
-* Come prebundled with popular stubs
-* Generate frozen modules
-* and much more
+micropy-cli and [micropy-stubs](https://github.com/BradenM/micropy-stubs) depend on micropython-stubber for its ability to generate frozen modules, create stubs on a pyboard, and more.